navi-04/Issue-change-log/issue-change-log-cui/documentation/11-marketplace-listing.md

 ## Customer Testimonials

-> "Issue Change Log has become an essential tool for our compliance audits.
+> "Advanced Work Item log has become an essential tool for our compliance audits.
 The export feature saves us hours of manual work every month."
 >
 > — IT Manager, Financial Services Company